Tips to Filing a Qui Tam

 Try to Quantify the Extent of the False Claims

-One of the questions the government will want to know is how much fraud has gone on.
+One of the questions the government will want to know is how much fraud there is in terms of dollars.
 Qui Tam litigation is a matter of prioritization and the bigger the fraud, the more likely the government will dedicate resources to investigating and stopping it.
-As a rule of the fraud is in the mid seven figure range or above the government may intervene in a strong case.
+As a rule of thumb if the fraud is in the mid seven figure range or above the government may intervene in a strong case.
 Below seven figures, it is doubtful they will undertake the matter and from 1 million to 5 million questionable.
 Still, no matter what the extent of the fraud is you should speak with a whistleblower law firm to understand your rights.

 Be Realistic

 Fraud against the government is rampant but intervention only occurs in a fraction of cases.
-Often the amount of money the government can recover is the most compelling factor.
-You may want to consult a whistleblower lawyer for a more realistic assessment of recoverable damages.
+Often the amount of money the government can recover is a compelling factor.
 Also, things don’t happen right away.
-There’s a lot of hurry up and wait.
+When dealing with the government there’s a lot of hurry up and wait.

 Seek the Professional Advice of a Qui Tam Lawyer

-Navigating the statutes is complicated work.
+Navigating the whistleblower statutes is complicated work.
 You need to comply with the pre-filing prerequisites and file the matter under seal.
 If you don’t file it properly, you may have inadvertently not blown the whistle, but instead blown your chance for a recovery.
-With Medicare whistleblower actions it is doubtful that you will be able to stay anonymous from start to finish, although initially your identity will be concealed until the lawsuit is unsealed.
-With SEC matters, you can blow the whistle yourself, but you can not remain anonymous.
+With Medicare whistleblower actions it is doubtful that you will be able to stay anonymous from start to finish, although initially your identity will be concealed until the lawsuit is unsealed which generally takes years.
+With SEC matters, you can blow the whistle yourself, but you cannot remain anonymous.
 Many SEC whistleblowers come to us after they attempted to do it by themselves and have already damaged their case, sometimes beyond repair.

 Educate Yourself

 Sometimes the Medicare fraud is so rampant that the industry treats the fraud as the norm.
 For example, a medical facility may consistently upcode a procedure and lead you to believe that is the acceptable industry practice.
 It is not!
-In our experience, the median medical fraud whistleblower needs to have an epiphany or show a more acute awareness towards the law and is better
+A reliable Medicare whistleblower law firm can help educate you about your rights and whether its worth even filing the matter.

-Our firm is only paid if we win your case.
+Whistleblower law firms like our firm Brown, LLC are only paid if they win your case.
 We spend our time and money investigating the matter and if we don’t prevail, you don’t owe us anything at all.
 Call the whistleblower lawyers at Brown, LLC, 24/7 at 1 (877) 561-0000 to help you work through the entire qui tam process so that you can be confident of making an informed decision based on your best interests.
 We protect the whistleblower.

-A Qui Tam Lawsuit, also known as a whistleblower lawsuit is generally filed pursuant to the False Claims Act (FCA), which requires the use of an attorney.
+A Qui Tam Lawsuit, sometimes referred to as a whistleblower lawsuit is generally filed pursuant to the False Claims Act (FCA), which requires the use of a qui tam attorney.
 The case must be filed under seal with proper notice given to the various government agencies on behalf of the whistleblower, also known as a relator.